• home

 education & background

-I spent the first 10 years of my career as a public servant, working exclusively with children and families in multiple settings, including schools, outpatient clinics, private homes, group homes, residential facilities, partial hospitalization programs, emergency rooms, and psychiatric hospitals.
-I specialized in abuse and trauma, early infant attachment, family systems, and behavior management; I became certified in an evidenced-based practice called Parent-Child Interaction Therapy (PCIT).
-In 2008 I finally accumulated the 3000+ hours of supervised clinical fieldwork that is required by the State of California to become eligible for licensure, and in October I passed both board exams and officially became a Licensed Marriage and Family Therapist.
+I spent the first 10 years of my career in public service; I worked exclusively with children and families in multiple settings, and on all levels of care, including schools, outpatient clinics, group homes, foster care, residential facilities, a partial hospitalization program, and an inpatient psychiatric hospital.
+At that time, my areas of specialization were abuse and trauma, early infant attachment, family systems, and behavior management.
+I also became certified in two evidenced-based practices (as defined in the FAQs) called Trauma-Focused Cognitive-Behavioral Therapy (TF-CBT) and Parent-Child Interaction Therapy (PCIT).

-I went into private practice in June of 2012, and since then I've been working primarily with individual adults and couples.
-My areas of specialization include trauma, dysregulated mood (anxiety and depression), codependence, family of origin issues, and relationship problems.
+I went into private practice in June of 2012, and since that time I've been working primarily with individual adults and couples.
+Currently, my areas of specialization include post-traumatic stress, mood dysregulation (anxiety and depression), codependence, attachment and family of origin issues, and problematic relationships.

 LEARN MORE